NCI Dictionary of Cancer Terms

 radioactive material placed in the body near cancer cells

-(internal radiation therapy).
+(internal radiation therapy or brachytherapy).
 Systemic

 irradiation uses a radioactive substance,